RamilDautov/qChat/README.md

 Simple client/server chat app with messages history saved in SQLite database.

+Assets for Windows and Linux can be downloaded from [here](https://github.com/RamilDautov/qChat/releases/tag/v1.0.0)

 ## How to use

 Database with chat history should be placed near server executable file.
 Or you can change path to the database in `server/server.cpp`: